MediaSavvy/MediaSavvy_Wiki/Wiki/index.md

 ---

-::: tip Before you do anything, make sure you do the following:
+::: warning Before you do anything, make sure you do the following:

 - Make sure to have an [adblocker](https://mediasavvy.pages.dev/wiki/adblocking/) before going to any websites listed here.
 - Use an antivirus to be safe.
 Windows Defender is more than enough but if you want to be extra safe, you should do an occasional scan using [Malwarebytes](https://www.malwarebytes.com/mwb-download/thankyou).